 If no objections are raised from any consultees then the application will proceed to valuation.

 Valuations of land are carried out by Canterbury City Council.
-You will need to pay a fee of £900 before we ask them to proceed with a valuation.
-This is to cover the cost of the time spent carrying out the valuation.
+We will obtain a quote from Canterbury City Council specific to your valuation, and we will agree the fee with you before the application progresses.
 This does not cover the cost of the land.
 You will be advised of the land cost once the valuation report has been issued.
 The valuer will provide us with a market value of the cost of the land and you will be advised of this in writing and asked whether or not you wish to proceed.

 If you wish to proceed with purchasing the land you should instruct a solicitor to deal with the purchase.
 We will also instruct our solicitors.
 If you require planning permission this should be in place before instructing solicitors.

 Planning permission may be needed depending on what you intend to use the land for.
-You should make your own enquiries with the Planning Authority (see our Making Planning Applications page).
+You should make your own enquiries with the Planning Authority (see our Making Planning Applications page for more information).